ouspg/secudep/README.md

 somewhat rough at the edges, but hopefully will be helpful in reducing some of the pain involved in writing a diploma thesis.

-Contributors to the template include Mika Korhonen (original author), Pekka Pietikäinen, Christian Wieser, Teemu Tokola and Juha Kylmänen.
+Contributors to the template include:

+ * Mika Korhonen (original author)
+ * Pekka Pietikäinen
+ * Christian Wieser
+ * Teemu Tokola
+ * Juha Kylmänen
+ * Joonas Sarajärvi

 The template has no official maintainer as such, but as many people at the Oulu University Secure Programming Group have contributed to it